LSFLK/superapp-mobile/backend/README.md

 ## Superapp Backend

 Backend service for Superapp Mobile, implemented in Ballerina.
 It provides:
-- JWT-protected HTTP APIs for users and micro-apps
+- JWT-protected REST APIs for users and micro-apps
 - Micro-app upload (multipart), metadata listing, ZIP download, and icon serving
 - Per-micro-app JWT minting for downstream services
 - MySQL database integration with SSL and connection pooling